 Many have heard the common adage: “Successful investing is about managing risk, not avoiding it.”
-One of the risky givens every income earner has is that of inflation.
+One of the risky givens every income earner has is of inflation.
 Money that remains idle in a bank account without being transformed into an asset loses its purchasing power as inflation increases.
 Hence, when one earns a profit from their investment, it’s wiser to consider this profit earned by considering how much inflation would impact it.
 This sets the stage for the metric known as ‘real rate of return.’

 What is the real rate of return?